-The New Jersey Department of Environmental Protection (NJDEP) completed and issued the Source Water Assessment Report and Summary for this public water system in 2005.
+The New Jersey Department of Environmental Protection (NJDEP) in 2005 completed and issued the Source Water Assessment Report and Summary for our public water system.
 It is available at www.state.nj.us/dep/swap or by contacting the NJDEP, Bureau of Safe Drinking Water at (609) 292-5550.
-The source water assessment was performed for our four water supply wells.
-The list below provides the number of wells that had a high (H), medium (M), or low (L) susceptibility rating for each of seven contaminant categories.
-The definition of each contaminant category is provided after the susceptibility ratings for the four wells, in parenthesis.
+The list to the right provides the number of wells that have either a high (H), medium (M), or low (L) susceptibility rating for each of eight contaminant categories.
+The susceptibility ratings (in parentheses) for the four wells follow each contaminant category.

-If a system is rated highly susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated drinking water.
+If a water system is rated highly susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated drinking water.
 The rating reflects the potential for contamination of source water, not the existence of contamination.
 Public water systems are required to monitor for regulated contaminants and to install treatment if any contaminants are detected at